k247tEK/archVM-Hyper-V/README.md

 [k247@archlinux yay]
 $
 </code></pre>
-now, getting ready to enable Enchanced Session Mode.. but first.. check ssh client is working by connecting & disconnecting to host or other server on LAN.. then check home folder for `.ssh`
+now, getting ready to enable Enhanced Session Mode.. but first.. check ssh client is working by connecting & disconnecting to host or other server on LAN.. then check home folder for `.ssh`

 ### Setup ssh Keys..